Microsoft Speech API: SAPI 5.4

 This is an updated version of the API that ships in Windows 7.

 SAPI 5 Voices

-Microsoft Sam (Speech Articulation Module) is a commonly shipped SAPI 5 voice.
+Microsoft Sam is a commonly shipped SAPI 5 voice.
 In addition, Microsoft Office XP and Office 2003 installed L&H Michael and Michelle voices.
-The SAPI 5.1 SDK installs 2 more voices, Mike and Mary.
-Windows Vista includes Microsoft Anna which replaces Microsoft Sam and sounds more natural and intelligible.
-It is also installed on Windows XP by Microsoft Streets & Trips 2006 and later versions.
-The Chinese version of Vista and later Windows client versions also include a female voice named Microsoft Lili.
+The SAPI 5.1 SDK installs 3 more voices, Mike, Mary, and an additional testing voice known as Sample TTS Voice that uses prerecorded voice recordings instead of synthesized voices.
+Windows Vista and 7 includes Microsoft Anna which replaces Microsoft Sam and sounds more natural and intelligible; it is also installed on Windows XP by Microsoft Streets & Trips 2006 and later versions.
+The Chinese version of Vista and 7 also includes a female voice named Microsoft Lili.
+Windows 8 and later Windows client versions includes Microsoft David, Zira, and Hazel, the latter of which is only included by default on Windows 8 and 8.1.
+These voices replaced Microsoft Anna and sounds more natural and intelligible than previous voices.

 Managed code Speech API

 A managed code API ships as part of the .NET Framework 3.0.
 It has similar functionality to SAPI 5 but is more suitable to be used by managed code applications.
 The new API is available on Windows XP, Windows Server 2003, Windows Vista, and Windows Server 2008.

 The existing SAPI 5 API can also be used from managed code to a limited extent by creating a COM Interop code (helper code designed to assist in accessing COM interfaces and classes).
 This works well in some scenarios however the new API should provide a more seamless experience equivalent to using any other managed code library.

 However, major obstacle towards transitioning from the COM Interop is the fact that the managed implementation has subtle memory leaks which lead to memory fragmentation and exclude the use of the library in any non-trivial applications.
 As a workaround, Microsoft has suggested using a different API, which has fewer voices.